swennemans/building-your-own-reactjs/README.md

-# Buildig our own React.js!
+# Build our own React.js!

 In this book we build our own simplified version of React.js.
 We keep it simple but extensive enough to learn a lot of cool things about React.js and React.js-like libraries!